Waboodoo/HTTP-Shortcuts/docs/scripting.md

 const result = parseHTML(myHTML, 'ul > li'); // query for all `li` elements which are direct descendants of `ul` elements.

 /*
-The result variable now holds the following list of objects:
+The result variable now holds the following array of objects:
 [
   {
     "name": "li",